FSBalbuena/gameOfLife/README.md

 - User should be able to click on "Advance steps" button.
   - User should be able to see the game's next state
 - User should be able to see an error when it happens
-- User should be redirected if he places a wrong url.